nschwake/tririga-mcp-server/README.md

 ### 🔍 **Smart Discovery**
 - Automatically catalogs all OSLC service providers and resource shapes
 - Discovers query capabilities, creation factories, and available fields
-- Handles both built-in and custom TRIRIGA resources
+- Handles both built-in and custom MREF resources
-- No hardcoded assumptions - adapts to any TRIRIGA configuration
+- No hardcoded assumptions - adapts to any MREF configuration

 ### 🎨 **Multiple Query Capabilities**
 Resources can have multiple specialized query endpoints (e.g., "Building Lookup", "Floor Lookup", "General Locations").
 The server exposes all of them, letting the LLM choose the most appropriate one.